dudefellah/ansible-role-rt/README.md

 * As mentioned in the requirements section, CentOS 7 systems will probably need an updated gpg2 version to make RT happy.
 This will need to be installed beforehand.

-* You'll also need to be somewhat careful about editing the `rt_cpan_modules` value during your install.
-The existing module defaults (listed in [vars/main.yml](vars/main.yml)) are there to make the `make fixdeps` part of the install happy.
-The official RT documentation recommends running `make fixdeps` multiple times to ensure that everything gets installed, but I would prefer to not have this role run that command multiple times if I can help it, hence the `rt_cpan_modules` value.
-So if you change the list of modules in that array, you should check that you're not losing dependencies that help the smooth (or as smooth as I've gotten it) installation flow.

-  I guess a more concise way to put this is that if you customize `rt_cpan_modules`, you should still include what's listed in `vars/main.yml`, and add to it unless you know what you're doing.

 Example Playbook
 ----------------